julienpierini/bigtime-api/README.md

 ---

-BigTime® Inc. is a company that thrives on selling inovative products to the general consumer market such as:
+BigTime® Inc. is a company that thrives on selling innovative products to the general consumer market such as:

   - BigTime® BigBox: 🕰 a massive device that can give the time using a round dial
   - BigTime® BigBox Mini: ⌚️ same feature, but with a smaller form factor that can be conveniently carried on the wrist.